 (a) If the wet-bulb sleeve, wick or water has to be changed, this should be done sufficiently in advance of the observation.
 The period required for the correct wet-bulb temperature to be attained will depend upon the type of psychrometer;

-(b) The thermometers should be read to the nearest
+(b) The thermometers should be read to the nearest 0.1 degree;

-(c) When making an observation, the readings of the two thermometers should, as far as possible, be taken simultaneously, and it should be ascertained that the wet bulb is receiving a sufficient water supply.
+(c) When making an observation, the readings of the two thermometers should, as far as possible, be taken simultaneously (reading first dry-thermometer, then wet-one, finally the dry-one again is a relevant solution), and it should be ascertained that the wet bulb is receiving a sufficient water supply.

-4..1.6 Use of electrical resistance thermometers
+4.3.1.6 Use of electrical resistance thermometers

-Precision platinum electrical resistance thermometers are widely used in place of -in-glass thermometers, in particular where remote reading and continuous measurements are required.
-It is necessary to ensure that the devices, and the , meet the performance requirements.
+Precision platinum electrical resistance thermometers are widely used in place of liquid-in-glass thermometers, in particular where remote reading and continuous measurements are required.
+It is necessary to ensure that the devices, and the related electronics, meet the performance requirements.
 These are detailed in Part I, Chapter 2.
 Particular care should always be taken with regard to self-heating effects in electrical thermometers.

 The psychrometric formulae in Annex 4.B used for Assmann aspiration psychrometers are also valid if platinum resistance thermometers are used in place of the mercury-in-glass instruments, with different configurations of elements and thermometers.
 The formula for water on the wet bulb is also valid for some transversely ventilated psychrometers (WMO, 1989a).

+4.3.1.7 Psychrometric formulae and tables

+The following paragraphs summarize some existing principles and practice in drawing up psychrometric tables.

+The wet-bulb thermometer temperature Tw for most instruments is not identical to the theoretical thermodynamic wet-bulb temperature, defined in Annex 4.A, which depends only upon p, T and r (the humidity mixing ratio).
+The temperature measured by a practical wet-bulb thermometer depends also upon a number of variables that are influenced by the dynamics of heat transfer across a liquid/gas interface (in which the gas must be characterized in terms of its component laminar and turbulent layers).
+The description of a satisfactory thermodynamic model is beyond the scope of this publication.
+However, an example of a model of thermodynamic wet-bulb temperature is used in BS4833 (1986).
+The inequality of the thermodynamic and measured wet-bulb temperatures is resolved in practice through the empirical determination of the psychrometer coefficient A (WMO(1992)).

+In general, the coefficient A depends upon the design of the psychrometer (in particular the wet-bulb system), the diameter of the thermometers, the rate of airflow past the wet bulb (termed the ventilation rate), and the air temperature and its humidity.
+At low rates of ventilation, A depends markedly upon the ventilation rate.
+However, at ventilation rates of 3 to 5 m s–1 (for thermometers of conventional dimensions) or higher, the value of A becomes substantially independent of the ventilation rate and is practically the same for all well-designed psychrometers.
+The value of A does not, then, depend very much on temperature or humidity and its dependence on these variables is usually ignored.
+A is smaller when the wet bulb is coated with ice than when it is covered with water.

-4..1.
-Sources of error in psychrometry
+4.3.1.8 Sources of error in psychrometry